-To make a balsamic reduction, place the balsamic vinegar and sugar in a small saucepan.
+Meanwhile, to make a balsamic reduction, place the balsamic vinegar and sugar in a small saucepan.
 Bring to a boil then reduce the heat and simmer for 2–4 minutes, or until it thickens.
 Be sure to remove the pan from the heat when the vinegar is still runnier than honey; it will continue to thicken as it cools.
 Stir in a drop of water before serving if it does become too thick to drizzle.

 Arrange the sweet potatoes on a serving platter.
-Heat the remaining oil in a medium saucepan and add the spring onions and chilli.
+Heat the remaining oil in a medium saucepan and add the green onions and chilli.
 Fry over a medium heat for 4–5 minutes, stirring often, making sure not to burn the chilli, and then spoon the oil, onions and chilli over the sweet potatoes.